kundkingan/booking-system/README.md

 Run `npm start` to start backend server on port 3030.
 You can change server port with environment variable.

-`PORT=8080 npm start`
+`$ PORT=8080 npm start`

 If you changed port, you also have to change the port manually for frontend.
 Navigate to `src/app/_services/services/socket.service.ts`

+On line 5 change

-And change line 5 `const URL = 'ws://localhost:3000/'`
+`const URL = 'ws://localhost:3000/'`

 To the port your server is running on

 ### Start frontend

-Run `ng serve` for a dev server.
+Run `$ ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build project

-Run `ng build` to build the project.
+Run `$ ng build` to build the project.
 The build artifacts will be stored in the `server/dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-If you want to use the chrome browser for test run `ng test --single-run false`
+Use the  `--single-run false` flag for no single run.

 ## Docker